haquema/makers-javascript-fndamentals/contents/5-testing-with-jest.md

 In Ruby, for example, those libraries are called `gems` and we use the `bundle` command to install them.
 We list those gems inside the `Gemfile`.

-In Javascript, they are called `packages` and are listed in a file called `package.json`.
+In JavaScript, they are called `packages` and are listed in a file called `package.json`.

 To create an empty `package.json` file, run the following command inside your project directory:
 ```